KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 From my experience, programmers in general tend to go the path of least resistance.

 Even a super diligent and enthusiastic programmer will get tired.
-Some after years of bending to unreasonable client requests, like a Webcrawler in a fricking game engine, while for others the lunch break is enough to reach their breaking point.
+Some after years of bending to unreasonable client requests, like a web crawler in a fricking game engine, while for others the lunch break is enough to reach their breaking point.

 This is why defaults are impactful.